Tikar people: Genetics

 Through DNA testing with African Ancestry, Inc., founded by geneticist Dr. Rick Kittles and entrepreneur Dr. Gina Paige, people of African descent across the United States, South America and the Caribbean have been able to trace their lineages to the Tikar people of Cameroon.
-This genetic testing also showed that the descendants of these stolen people of the Tikar-Bamileke-Pygmy cluster translocated the mtdna Haplogroup L3 to the Americas when they were forcibly taken.
-As a result, L3 is fairly common in the region today.
-It is also still prevalent in Central and North Africa.
-It is believed that the distribution of some of these haplogroups across Central Africa is associated with the expansion of Bantu-speaking peoples.
-Another study showed that the Tikar are a genetic outlier to peoples of Nigeria's Cross River region, Igboland and Ghana, showing significant differences.
-Haplogroup L2a1* was also found amongst Central African people, including the Tikar people of Cameroon and the Bubi people of Bioko Island.
+Genetic testing showed that the descendants of these stolen people of the Tikar-Pygmy cluster translocated the mtdna Haplogroup L3 to the Americas when they were forcibly taken.
+As a result, L3 is fairly common in the United States and Brazil today.

 Culture

 The Tikar are an artistically and culturally significant people.
-The design of Ndop cloth print became a cultural marker of the Tikar and Grassland peoples, creating a unique style that made them easily distinguishable from other peoples outside of the region.
-This intricate design is still used today for clothing, architecture, art and to demarcate royal ritual spaces.
+The design of Toghu and Ndop cloth print became a cultural marker of the Tikar and Grassfields peoples, creating a unique style that made them easily distinguishable from other peoples outside of the region.
+These intricate designs is still used today for clothing, architecture, art and to demarcate royal ritual spaces.